Portfolio Sustainability Framework

-A strong tool to steer our portfolio towards increased sustainability
+A robust tool to demonstrate portfolio sustainability progress

-Syngenta Group has developed a Portfolio Sustainability Framework (PSF) to provide increased transparency to external stakeholders on the ongoing sustainability profile of the portfolio and to facilitate internal decision-making.
+Syngenta Group has developed a Portfolio Sustainability Framework (PSF) to provide increased transparency to external stakeholders on the ongoing sustainability profile of the portfolio and capture internal progress on portfolio sustainability.

 Implementation of the PSF started in 2024 with the Syngenta Crop Protection business unit.
 This was complemented with the addition of Syngenta Seeds Field Crops in 2025.
 The PSF covers 94% of total Syngenta AG sales, as the remainder is from the Syngenta Vegetable Seeds & Flowers business, currently not in scope for the PSF.
 Adaptation and implementation across further business units is planned going forward.